 The libration period depends on both the bar pattern speed and the bar strength which vary over time.
 A simple scaling suggests $\Tl \sim \omega_0^{-1} = |G\Psi|^{-1/2} \sim \Omegap^{-1} A^{-1/2}$.
 Figure~\ref{fig:Tl_wp_A} shows the mode of the distribution of libration period for a given pattern speed $\Omegap$ and bar strength $A$.
-As expected, the libration period is shorter for higher pattern speed and for stronger bars.
-Since the bar directly after formation is expected to be faster and weaker than at present, the initial torque (and thus the initial pattern speed) in an expected parameter range typical for the Milky Way should have fluctuated with roughly a Gyr period.
+As expected, the libration period is shorter for higher pattern speeds and for stronger bars.
+Since the bar directly after formation is expected to be faster but weaker than at present, the initial torque in an expected parameter range typical for the Milky Way should have fluctuated with roughly a Gyr period.

 Figure~\ref{fig:torque_libvsrot} compares the contribution to the total torque from trapped and untrapped phase space with three cutoff $\varepsilon_{\rm cut} = \{2,2.5,3\}$.
 As before, we summed over the resonances with $\Nr \in [-10,10]$, $\Npsi \in -2,0,2$, and $\Nphi = 2$.
 The torques on trapped and untrapped orbits rise and decay on different timescales which simply reflects the difference in their orbital periods, i.e. the period of circulation is generally shorter than that of libration.
 As we increase the upper limit of integration $\varepsilon_{\rm cut}$, the total torque on untrapped orbits gets larger and slightly shifts towards early time because contributions from orbits with short circulation periods far away from the resonances are added into the calculation.